 Government Benefits Screening

 NFCC partners with the Atlanta Food Bank and DFCS to provide Government Benefits Screening.
 Government benefits include Food Stamps, Medicaid, WIC, and Subsidized Child Care.
 A screening to find out if you qualify and are eligible is available every Monday in the Education Center.
-A maximum of 12 appointments are available each week on a first-come, first-serve basis.
+Appointments are on a first-come, first-serve basis.
 The education center opens at 9am.
 A line often forms before the center is open.